smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

 .. rubric:: Requiring members to be nullable

-The :ref:`nullable-trait` is used to indicate that a member that is currently required by authoritative model consumers like servers MAY become completely optional in the future.
+The :ref:`clientOptional-trait` is used to indicate that a member that is currently required by authoritative model consumers like servers MAY become completely optional in the future.
 Non-authoritative model consumers like client code generators MUST treat the member as if it is not required and has no default